Armenia in the Eurovision Song Contest 2017: One of Two

 During the fifth and sixth episodes, twelve of the remaining contestants, two from each team, competed and one contestant per team advanced.
 During the seventh episode, the remaining two contestants from each team competed and one contestant per team qualified to the Live Shows.

-Semi-final 1
+Semi-finals

-The first semi-final took place on 10 December 2016.
-The remaining six contestants that qualified from the seventh episode competed and two were eliminated based on the 50/50 combination of votes from a nine-member professional jury panel and a public vote.
-The viewers and the juries each had a total of 189 points to award.
-Each jury member distributed their points from 1 to 6, while the viewer vote was based on the percentage of votes each song achieved.
-For example, if a song gained 10% of the viewer vote, then that entry would be awarded 10% of 189 points rounded to the nearest integer: 19 points.
-In addition to the performances of the contestants, the interval acts featured Armenian 2016 Junior Eurovision entrants Anahit & Mary with their song "Tarber".
+The two semi-finals took place on 10 and 17 December 2016.
+Two contestants were eliminated from each semi-final based on the 50/50 combination of votes from a professional jury and a public televote.
+The jury in the first semi-final consisted of nine Armenian members who each distributed their points from 1 to 6, while the jury in the second semi-final consisted of eleven international members who each distributed their points from 1 to 4.
+The viewers and the juries each had a total of 189 points in the first semi-final and 110 points in the second semi-final to award.
+The viewer vote was based on the percentage of votes each song achieved.
+For example, if a song gained 10% of the viewer vote, then that entry would be awarded 10% of all jury points rounded to the nearest integer: 19 points in the first semi-final and 11 points in the second semi-final.
+In addition to the performances of the contestants, the interval acts featured Armenian 2016 Junior Eurovision entrants Anahit and Mary with their song "Tarber" in the first semi-final, and Sos and Victoria Petrosyan with their quick-change acts in the second semi-final.